multidimensionalquality/qt21-scorecard/README.md

 php app/console doctrine:schema:update --force
 ```

-Now you have to run the MySQL commands defined in `data/issues.sql` on your database.
+Now you have to run the MySQL commands defined in `data/issues.sql` on your database to import the issue definitions.

 ### Create super user